-Greta Gerwig proved that she’s a force to be reckoned with her solo directorial debut ‘Lady Bird‘ that released last year.
-This year, we have her bringing back to us a timeless classic with her adaptation of Louisa May Alcott’s evergreen coming-of-age novel Little Women which has had generations after generations indulging in it irrespective of their age.
-This is also the reason why this 19th century novel has had countless adaptations over centuries, ranging from plays to films to even TV series.
+Greta Gerwig proved that she’s a force to be reckoned with her solo directorial debut ‘Lady Bird.’
+This time, we have her bringing back to us a timeless classic with her adaptation of Louisa May Alcott’s evergreen coming-of-age novel Little Women, which has had generations after generations indulging in it irrespective of their age.
+This is also the reason why this 19th-century novel has had countless adaptations over centuries, ranging from plays to films to even TV series.

-But perhaps Gerwig’s adaptation is a classic in its own right with the way it reshapes itself for the audience of today in the most unexpected and brilliant ways, and does it while staying faithful to the original.
-What makes Gerwig’s feature all the more spectacular is the dream cast it has.
-The film features Saoirse Ronan as Jo, for which she got a Golden Globe nomination this year.
+But perhaps Gerwig’s adaptation is a classic in its own right, with the way it reshapes itself for the audience of today in the most unexpected and brilliant ways, and it does it while staying faithful to the original.
+What makes Gerwig’s feature all the more spectacular is its dream cast.
+The film features Saoirse Ronan as Jo, for which she got a Golden Globe nomination.
 It also stars Emma Watson as Meg, Florence Pugh as Amy, Eliza Scanlen as Beth, Timothee Chalamet as Laurie, Laura Dern as Marmee and Meryl Streep as Aunt March.

-The adaptation, like the book is set in 19th century New England post American Civil War, and follows the lives of the March sisters and their family, as they become of age.
-What made the novel so different from the others around the time was the way it reinforced the importance of individuality with its strong female characters who are all very different from one another, and normalized ambitious women especially with Jo’s character, which Alcott based on herself.
-In fact, the book was an inspiration from her own childhood and her relationship with her sisters, and was set in the Orchard House, Alcott’s own family home in Concord, Massachusetts.
+The adaptation, like the book, is set in 19th-century New England post-American Civil War and follows the lives of the March sisters and their families as they come of age.
+What made the novel so different from the others around the time was the way it reinforced the importance of individuality with its strong female characters, who are all very different from one another, and normalized ambitious women, especially with Jo’s character, which Alcott based on herself.
+In fact, the book was inspired by her own childhood and her relationship with her sisters.
+It was set in the Orchard House, Alcott’s own family home in Concord, Massachusetts.

 Gerwig’s adaptation makes use of all this information and presents to us characters that are true to the classic but also so much more real, where each one of them shines no matter how different they are.
 The movie, being faithful to the original, has made use of several real-life locations from the classic, and also from Alcott’s life.
 Here’s everything we know about it.

-Greta Gerwig wrote the screenplay of ‘Little Women’ making use the book it was based on, Alcott’s letters and diaries, along with 19th century paintings, especially of women, as inspiration.
-Though there have been numerous adaptations of the classic 1868 novel, Gerwig’s provides authenticity in a way none of them do, especially because she is the first to shoot in the region where Louisa Alcott actually grew up, and also where the book is set, in Massachusetts.
-Perhaps, it is just something Gerwig does as her semi-autobiographical ‘Lady Bird’ was also shot and set in Sacramento, the city she grew up in.
-For ‘Little Women’, the shoot entirely took place in Massachusetts between October to December 2018.
+Greta Gerwig wrote the screenplay of ‘Little Women,’ making use of the book it was based on, Alcott’s letters and diaries, along with 19th-century paintings, especially of women, as inspiration.
+Though there have been numerous adaptations of the classic 1868 novel, Gerwig’s provides authenticity in a way none of them do, especially because she is the first to shoot in the region where Louisa Alcott actually grew up and also where the book is set, in Massachusetts.
+Perhaps it is just something Gerwig does as her semi-autobiographical ‘Lady Bird’ was also shot and set in Sacramento, the city she grew up in.
+For ‘Little Women’, the shoot entirely took place in Massachusetts between October and December 2018.
 Here are the filming locations she used for ‘Little Women’

 Concord, Massachusetts, U.S.A.